A Few Fun Facts About Fireworks

 You see the explosion of a firework before hearing it because sound travels at 761 miles per hour, but light travels at 671 million mph.

-The most commonplace for injuries from a firework is to hands, eyes, and face.
+The most common injuries from a firework are to the hands, eyes, and face.

 Fireworks in Britain.